mattburman/dotfiles/README.md

 ## Brewfile

-This is a list of cask apps that I use to be installed on any fresh builds Install via `brew bundle`
+This is a list of cask apps that I use to be installed on any fresh builds.
+There are also some cli tools that are not on nix yet.
+Install via `brew bundle`

 ## Nix